liviobortolin/M300/README.md

 Enclosed you will find two folders with contents for a schoolproject.

-LB2 is containing a vagrantfile with automated installation of a Webserver, reverseporxyserver and a firewall.
+LB2 is containing a vagrantfile with automated installation of a Webserver, reverseproxyserver and a firewall.

 LB3 is containing a Dockerfile.